 QUICK TIP ABOUT RENTING A CAR IN ITAY: Always pay attention to the CONTROL signs overhead, the drive-thru signs on the freeway.
 Apparently, there are lots of speed traps on the roads of Italy and every time you go thru one of these CONTROL signs, you will hear a little ding sound coming from your car.
 This is some kind of signal that a contracted company knows who you are based on your rental agreement (or who the owner of the car is).
 Why does it matter?
 Because the rental company will give your information and credit card number to the Italian Government, that is why it matters!
 And then for years, you will be receiving a ticket from the Italian Government for you to pay.
 Use a credit card to rent the card that has no foreign transaction fees and is a primary auto insurance.
 Then cancel the card when you get home.
 That way the Italian Government can’t charge your $190 Euro fee on the card since it has been canceled!

-From Rome to Positano: Arrival into Positano (Part 1) (Next article)
+From Rome to Positano by Car: Arrival into Positano (Part 1) (Next article)

 RECOMMENDED READING ABOUT ITALY BY REGION: